seleniumbase/SeleniumBase/integrations/node_js/ReadMe.md

 ## Creating a SeleniumBase Test Launcher using NodeJS

 Great news: It's really easy to create a customized web app for kicking off SeleniumBase jobs using NodeJS.
 This tutorial will walk you through all the steps that you need.
+(I'll assume that you've already installed SeleniumBase by following the instructions from the [top-level ReadMe](https://github.com/mdmintz/SeleniumBase/blob/master/README.md) file.)

 #### 1. Install NodeJS